 Cheapest fixed-price energy deals compared

-We have recently seen an increase in the number of fixed-price energy deals that beat the October energy price cap and we have listed these below.
-Deals listed below were correct at the time of writing and are subject to change at any time.
-Remember, if you decide to fix your energy tariff then you are committed to that rate for the duration of the fixed period and you are unlikely to be able to switch to a better deal without paying an exit penalty.
+We had seen an increase in the number of fixed-price energy deals that beat the April energy price cap, however many of these fixed deals have been removed or repriced.
+The deals listed below were accurate at the time of writing and are subject to change without notice.
+Remember to check for exit fees.
+If you decide to fix your energy tariff, you are committed to that rate for the duration of the fixed period and may incur an exit penalty if you wish to leave the deal before the fixed period ends.

 Compare the cheapest energy deals